 Chris was previously Managing Director at MRAG.
 He has worked in fisheries and natural resources management since 1983, initially in Kiribati then Seychelles, and since joining MRAG in 1993 has gained working experience of many countries in Africa, Asia, the Caribbean, Indian and Pacific oceans.
 He has also worked extensively with the European Commission.
 Throughout his career he has occupied managerial positions requiring strategic development of the organisation, people management, and management of large multi-million pound programmes extending over several years.
 He has developed business against MRAGs strategic aims negotiating partnerships for project proposals, and managed a large portfolio of projects.
 He is project Director and manages a team responsible for the management of the British Indian Ocean Territories (BIOT) Marine Protected Area Regime on behalf of the BIOT Administration for which he is also head of UK Delegation to the Indian Ocean Tuna Commission (IOTC) and the Compliance Committee, amongst others.

 James has worked for a number of years on MRAG’s observer programmes for the regulation and surveillance of fisheries, both in the field and in a management role.
-He is currently Project Director for all the observer programmes, including the IOTC and ICCAT Regional Observer Programmes, monitoring transhipments in the Indian and Atlantic oceans, and CCAMLR, collecting scientific data in the southern ocean.
-He has previously acted as the UK Technical Coordinator for the CCAMLR Scheme of Scientific Observation in the Southern Ocean and in this role has been responsible for reviewing and updating it according to the requirements of CCAMLR.
-He has worked closely with a number of RFMOs and has attended a number of annual CCAMLR meetings on both the UK delegation and as the EU Scientific Committee representative, he is currently the UK Scientific Representative to IOTC.
+He is the Project Director for all MRAG’s observer programmes, including the IOTC and ICCAT Regional Observer Programmes, monitoring transhipments in the Indian and Atlantic oceans, and CCAMLR, collecting scientific data in the southern ocean.
+He has previously acted as the UK Technical Coordinator for the CCAMLR Scheme of International Scientific Observation and has been involved in its development and has attended CCAMLR meetings under the UK, EU and Norwegian delegations.

-He also has extensive experience of EIA and impact studies around marine infrastructure projects, such as around a number of oil pipelines and in the preparation of ESIAs for liquid natural gas terminals on the coast of East Africa as well as impacts related to loss assessments on fish and fisheries around oil spills and maritime accidents.
+He has extensive experience of EIA and impact studies around marine infrastructure projects, such as around a number of oil pipelines and in the preparation of ESIAs for liquid natural gas terminals on the coast of East Africa as well as impacts related to loss assessments on fish and fisheries around oil spills and maritime accidents.
 These involve conducting surveys and collecting data, both on the resources and also the social dimensions with regards to both artisanal and commercial fisheries with surveys post oil spill assisting with the assessment of any claims made.
-Areas worked in this role include Tanzania, Brazil, Russia, Bulgaria, Turkey and Indonesia.
+Areas worked include Tanzania, Brazil, Russia, Bulgaria, Turkey, Indonesia and Liberia.

 Mangi is a Principal Consultant at MRAG and an Environmental Economist with over twenty years’ practical experience in conducting social and economic impact assessments, evaluating different fisheries management tools (restrictions on gears, fishing effort and closed areas) in sustaining fisheries, and quantification and valuation of ecosystem services.
 His research links marine ecology with economics thereby bridging the gap between scientific research and management of ecosystems.
 He has in-depth understanding of marine ecosystems management and keen on environmental, social and economic research that includes engagement at all levels with the local community, industry, managers, scientists and interest groups.
 His research interests are in pressing issues including fisheries, marine conservation and global climate change and resource user conflicts.
 He has considerable experience of managing cross-institutional and interdisciplinary projects in the Western Indian Ocean, Mediterranean Sea, United Kingdom and Caribbean Sea.